rodrigogalura/tuner/docs/faq.md

 <sup>- Enable or disable specific features.</sup>

-<sup>- Extend or override behaviors such as filter operators, field resolution, or pagination format.</sup>
+<sup>- Extend or override behaviors such as filter operators, column resolution, or pagination format.</sup>

 > <sup>A configuration file is published where you can fine-tune how Tuner behaves in your application.</sup>